parthsarin/cs106a-section-spr20/public/res/section/wk-2.md

 Today we'll start off with some section logistics.
 We'll talk about the purpose of 106A section, modifications due to online learning, assignments and IGs.
 Then, I'll tell you you a little bit more about me and we'll all get a chanace to introduce ourselves.
 Time permitting, we might even play a fun game!

-Then, we'll talk about some of the things you've learned in lecture so far, focusing on **Karel** (who we're going to leave behind soon...!
-Sad...).
+Then, we'll talk about some of the things you've learned in lecture so far and will work through a Karel problem.

+Whether or not we review Karel in section, I'll leave some notes here about them anyways.
 Karel is a robot that lives in a world with walls and beepers.
 Karel can move in this world, has some limited observation abilities, and can interact with the world.

-We'll discuss the following Karel methods:
+Here are some of the most important Karel methods:
 ```python
 from karel.stanfordkarel import * # Imports the Karel library